A Brief Overview of the Planning Board and ZBA Application Process

 Stage 2 – Application Process:

 Once an application is submitted to the Planning Department, be it for a Special Permit, for Variance relief, Site Plan Review, Subdivision Application, or any Appeal, the staff reviews the application to make sure it is complete, and has 3 days before being stamped in at the Town Clerk’s Office.
 Once the application is stamped in, only then do the regulatory deadlines begin.
 From that date, the Boards have 65 days to open a hearing on most matters.
 As per state law (M.G.L.
 Ch.
 40A Section 11), a Public Hearing requires notice in a local newspaper for 2 consecutive weeks prior to the hearing, and all abutters within 300’ are notified by mail, even if they are in another town.
-Public Meetings and Discussions do not, but we sometimes ask applicants to send out notification to abutters as a courtesy.
+Public Meetings and Discussions do not require notification, but we sometimes ask applicants to send out notification to abutters as a courtesy.

 During the time before the application comes up at the public meeting, staff reviews the application and may ask the applicant for further information, asks other staff or departments for comments (For example, does Conservation have any concerns about this proposal, or DPW?), and should a Board Member have any questions, staff will assist or forward the question to the applicant for more information or clarification.
 Staff will also forward any and all comments from the public to the Board members, the applicant, and other members of the public who have commented on the project; this occurs throughout the process.